nicholassull/vendor-tracker-c-sharp/README.md

 ## Known Bugs

-* _There is a but that is not allowing users to access the form to create new orders._
+* _There is a bug that is not allowing users to access the form to create new orders._

 ## License